HoustonWeHaveABug/PrisonersPuzzle/README.md

 - *d* = number of dimensions (>= 0)

 Those two arguments will determine the size of the board (*n* = *a*^*d*).
 The dice value in each square of the board and the magic square are generated randomly.
-Calculation are done on vectors of size *d* using modulo *a* arithmetic.
+Calculations are done on vectors of size *d* using modulo *a* arithmetic.